 - Genetic counseling and guidance around disease management, screening and prevention

-At NorthShore, we offer genetic testing and counseling that encompasses patients of all ages.
+At NorthShore, we offer genetic testing and counseling services that encompasses patients of all ages.
 We serve adults seeking guidance on many inherited conditions.
 Additionally, we assist individuals and couples needing prenatal genetic services for a current pregnancy or preconception counseling for future family planning.

 Genetic testing and analysis allows our team at the Center for Personalized Medicine to help you better prevent, screen and treat many different health concerns, including: